earlyprint/earlyprint.github.io/about.md

 Yi.
 Over a period of three weeks in January 2016 they corrected many textual defects in 118 plays, consulting printed originals at Smith College and the Houghton Library.

+*EarlyPrint*'s improvements to the EEBO-TCP archive would not be possible without the time and effort of the many contributors who have submitted annotations and corrections via the EP Library site.

 Craig Berry designed and built the correction tool [Annolex](http://annolex.at.northwestern.edu).
 Annolex was a prototype